 Randy Atkins: So Benson is testing strips of paper soaked with human tears and, through a chemical process, coaxing out gases.
 She then lets them waft over an artificial nose she’s engineered.

-Emilie Benson: The nose itself is actually a small…electronic chip.
+Emilie Benson: The nose itself is actually just a small electronic chip.

 Randy Atkins: Inside are ten sensors and, in early tests, Benson says the way they react has predicted the presence of Staph aureus bacteria.
 With the National Academy of Engineering, Randy Atkins, WTOP News.